CSC207-UofT/course-project-git-good-207/phase1/CRC_Cards.md

 Class Name: MeasurableIngredient
 Parent Class: Ingredient
-Responsibilities: stores amount of ingredient, stores type of measurement, getter functions for the amount of ingredient and the type of measurement
+Responsibilities: stores amount/name of ingredient, stores type of measurement, getter functions for the amount of ingredient and the type of measurement
 Collaborators: Ingredient

 Class Name: CountableIngredient
 Parent Class: Ingredient
-Responsibilities: stores number of ingredient, gets the number of ingredient
+Responsibilities: stores number/name of ingredient, gets the number of ingredient
 Collaborators: Ingredient

 Class Name: Feed